About the Purchasing Office

 Niceville, FL 32578

-To ensure prompt payment of your invoice, the purchase order number must appear on your invoice.
-Failure to indicate the College order number on your invoice will result in a delay of the payment and the possible return of the invoice.
+To ensure prompt payment of your invoice, the Purchase Order number must appear on your invoice.
+Failure to indicate the College Purchase Order number on your invoice will result in a delay of the payment and the possible return of the invoice.

 Special Contract Purchases

-According to College policy, the Purchasing Department is authorized to use State contracts, other Florida Community College or University contracts, School Board contracts and County contracts.
-This procedure allows the College to waive competitive bidding as these contracts have already been bid.
+According to College policy, the Purchasing Department is authorized to use contracts from State of Florida, other Florida College or University, School Board/County and purchasing cooperative groups.
+This procedure allows the College to waive competitive bidding as these contracts have already been competitively bid.
 Substantial quantity savings are obtained by using these contracts since they are based on the requirements of other entities within the State of Florida.

 Minority Vendors and Contractors

 The College is committed to encourage utilization of minority and women-owned firms in the procurement of goods, services and construction-related activities in accordance with applicable law.
-Minority and women-owned firms should complete a vendor application, which will be kept on file in the Purchasing Department.
-All minority vendors who are on file with the Purchasing Department will be contacted for pricing in the commodity areas, which they indicate they can supply.
+Minority and women-owned firms should complete a vendor application.
+Minority vendors who are on file with the Purchasing Department will be contacted for pricing in the commodity areas, which they indicate they can supply.

-The College will seek active participation through advertisements, invitation to bid and requests for proposals for procurement activities, and by providing information to minority and women-owned businesses about the plans, specifications and requirements of contracts and projects at the College.
+The College will seek active participation through advertisements, formal solicitations, and by providing information to minority and women-owned businesses about the plans, specifications and requirements of contracts and projects at the College.